Livermore man arrested in attempted armed robbery

-A Livermore man was arrested early Wednesday morning in connection with an attempted armed robbery at a convenience store Monday.
+A Livermore man was arrested on May 10 in connection with an attempted armed robbery at a convenience store in Owensboro on May 8.

 Jason M. Dowdy, 42, of the 300 block of Fifth Street in Livermore, was charged with first-degree criminal mischief and first-degree robbery.